 The Portuguese ALMA Centre of Expertise (PACE), operating since July 2014, is hosted by the Institute of Astrophysics and Space Sciences and located at the Astronomical Observatory of Lisbon.
-Two staff members and six postdocs devote part of their time to PACE duties, such as organisation of events for community support, or face-to-face user support on proposal preparation and submission, as well as archival research.
+A team of radio astronomers devotes part of their time to PACE duties, such as organisation of events for community support, or face-to-face user support on proposal preparation and submission, as well as archival research.